FAQs for applicants

 How are tutors allocated?

-The allocation of students to specific Principal Study tutors is undertaken by the relevant Head of School in consultation with other specialist colleagues, and on the basis of performance at audition.
-Prospective students with a preference for a particular tutor are encouraged to contact their Head of School to make this known.
+The allocation of students to specific Principal Study tutors is the responsibility of the relevant Head of School in consultation with other specialist colleagues, taking account of performance at audition.
+Prospective students who may have a preference for a particular tutor are encouraged to make this known to their respective School.
 It should be emphasised, however, that in all cases, the final decision about tutor allocation will remain the responsibility of the Head of School.

 Can I apply for a consultation lesson with a particular tutor?